ColinTr/ClassificationForRegression/README.md

         │   └── InsideBinClassGenerator.py          <- Thresholds define bins with classes numbers
-        ├── models                                  <- The models used for classification or regression │   ├── BaseModel.py                        <- The abstract classification model to inherit from │   └── RandomForestC.py                    <- The random forests classifier
+        ├── models                                  <- The models used for classification or regression │   ├── BaseModel.py                        <- The abstract classification model to inherit from │   ├── DecisionTreeC.py                    <- The Decision Tree classifier
+        │   ├── GaussianNBC.py                      <- The Gaussian Naive Bayes classifier
+        │   ├── LogisticRegressionC.py              <- The Logistic Regression classifier
+        │   ├── PyKhiopsC.py                        <- The PyKhiops classifier
+        │   ├── RandomForestC.py                    <- The Random Forest classifier
+        │   └── XGBoostC.py                         <- The XGBoost classifier
         ├── steps_encoding                          <- The thresholds generation methods
         │   ├── EqualFreqStepsEncoder.py            <- Generates thresholds with equal frequency
         │   ├── EqualWidthStepsEncoder.py           <- Generates thresholds with equal width
         │   └── StepsEncoder.py                     <- The abstract class to inherit from
         └── utils                                   <- Various utility methods
             ├── DataProcessingUtils.py              <- Methods used to pre-prorcess the datasets
-            └── logging_util.py                     <- Message logging utility methods
+            ├── logging_util.py                     <- Message logging utility methods
+            └── Metrics.py                          <- Methods to compute all the metrics needed

 ## Install
-This project requires python 3.7, and the libraries described in requirements.txt.
+This project was written using python 3.7.10, and the libraries described in requirements.txt.

 It is recommended to create a virtual environment with virtualenv to install the exact versions of the packages used in this project.
 You will first need to install *virtualenv* with pip :
 > pip install virtualenv